 The Lower Columbia Amateur Radio Association (LCARA) had its beginning on May 30, 1948 when amateur radio operators (hams) responded to the the Vanport Flood.
 Amateur radio operators from Washington state reacted with communication assistance to assist sheriffs and other search and rescue organizations fulfill their mission.
 And thus was born the Lower Columbia Amateur Radio Association (LCARA) which has been in service to the citizens of Washington state ever since.

-This history is divided into three parts.
+This history is divided into two parts.

 1. The first is a description of our 70th Anniversary on May 30, 2018 which summarizes our accomplishments up to that point.